 \subsection{TIP4P/ICE}

-The final model we investigate is the TIP4P/ICE model of water at $T=230 K$ and $p=\SI{1}{\bar}$, for which the melting temperature is $T_m = \SI{270}{\kelvin}$.\cite{espinosa2016time} We simulate $N=5881$ molecules using a timestep of $2$ fs, while both the Nos\'e-Hoover thermostat and barostat have a relaxation time of $2$ ps.
+The final model we investigate is the TIP4P/ICE model of water at $T=230 K$ and $P=\SI{1}{\bar}$, for which the melting temperature is $T_m = \SI{270}{\kelvin}$.\cite{espinosa2016time} We simulate \proof{5881}{$N=6\times 10^3$} molecules using a timestep of $2$ fs, while both the Nos\'e-Hoover thermostat and barostat have a relaxation time of $2$ ps.
 Pair interactions are truncated at $\SI{9.0}{\angstrom}$.
 For long-range Coulombic interactions, we use the pppm/tip4p particle–particle particle-mesh (PPPM) solver in LAMMPS\cite{hockney2021computer} with a relative error in forces of $10^{-5}$.
-Additionally, we employ the Shake algorithm\cite{ryckaert1977numerical} to constrain the O-H bond lengths and H-O-H angles.
+Long range corrections to energy and pressure were included for the Lennard-Jones part of the potential.
+In addition, we employ the Shake algorithm\cite{ryckaert1977numerical} to constrain the O-H bond lengths and H-O-H angles.
 As the Shake algorithm is not reversible, the $NVE$ integrator does not guarantee detailed balance.
 Hence, we solely performed simulations using the approximate $NPT$ integrator.
-Again, we use the averaged bond-order parameter $\bar{q}_6$ as an order parameter, with a cutoff of $\SI{3.51}{\angstrom}$.
-Using a linear extrapolation of the thresholds in Ref.\ \citenum{espinosa2016time}, we choose the threshold $\bar{q}_6^c = 0.378$.
-Based on the Seeding simulations of Ref.\ \citenum{espinosa2016time}, we use $n_c=240$ as an initial estimate for the critical nucleus size.
+Again, we use the averaged bond-order parameter $\bar{q}_6$ as an order parameter\replace{,}{.
+We compute $\bar{q}_6$ for each oxygen atom using only the positions of the oxygen atoms,} with a \replace{}{nearest-neighbor} cutoff distance of $\SI{3.51}{\angstrom}$.
+By employing a linear extrapolation of the thresholds in Ref.\ \citenum{espinosa2016time}, we selected the threshold $\bar{q}_6^c = 0.378$\replace{.}{, so an oxygen atom is considered solid-like if $\bar{q}_6 > 0.378$.
+Two solid-like particles belong to the same cluster if their distance is less than $\SI{3.51}{\angstrom}$.
+Finally, the largest cluster of solid-like particles is identified as the crystal nucleus.} Based on the Seeding simulations of Ref.\ \citenum{espinosa2016time}, we use $\hat{n}_c=240$ as an initial estimate for the critical nucleus size.
 We used short molecular dynamics trajectories with a length of $\SI{20}{\pico\second}$ amounting to a simulation time of $\SI{650}{\nano\second}$ for each target size.
 We used the first $\SI{200}{\nano\second}$ for equilibration and the following $\SI{450}{\nano\second}$ for production.
 We found an autocorrelation time of approximately $\SI{20}{\nano\second}$.